chaoge525/soafee_demo/documentation/manual/validation.rst

          via the ``docker run`` command
 |        - Create and start a container, re-using the existing image
 |        - Update package lists within container from external network
-| 3. ``run container engine integration tests on the Guest VM from the Control VM``
+| 3. ``run container engine integration tests on Guest VMs from the Control VM``
      is only executed on the Control VM.
-On the Guest VM this test is skipped.
+On a Guest VM this test is skipped.
-     The test is composed of two sub-tests:
+     The test is composed of the following sub-tests:
 |    3.1.
-Check that Xendomains is initialized and the Guest VM is running via
+Check that Xendomains is initialized ``systemctl status``
-          ``systemctl status`` and ``xendomains status``
+|    For each Guest VM:
 |      3.2.
+Check the Guest VM is running via ``xendomains status``
+|      3.3.
 Run the container engine integration tests on the Guest VM
 |        - Uses an Expect script to log-in and execute the
            ``ptest-runner container-engine-integration-tests`` command
 |        - This command will therefore run only the first and second top-level